 SUPPORTING YOUR JOURNEY TO RECOVERY

 The Substance Use Resource Center is a publicly-available, national resource designed to support people seeking substance use treatment and recovery services.
 This resource is open to everyone, regardless of their insurance status.
-The Substance Use Resource Center helpline is available 24-hours, seven days per week, 365-days a year to connect individuals as well as friends and family of individuals in need with quality-based resources close to home from a source they can trust.
+The Substance Use Resource Center connects individuals as well as friends and family of individuals in need with appropriate resources close to home from a source they can trust.

 The following is a list of additional national resources that are available for individuals and/or family and friends of individuals seeking help with substance use and related disorders: